Efficient Dual-domain Image Dehazing with Haze Prior Perception: Related Work

-Early dehazing approaches relied on handcrafted priors to constrain the solution space, typically derived from statistical analysis and empirical observations of natural images.
-Representative priors include the haze-line prior~\cite{Berman_2016_CVPR}, color-line prior~\cite{2651362}, dark channel prior (DCP)\cite{5567108}, color attenuation prior\cite{7128396}, and color ellipsoidal prior~\cite{8101508}.
-Among these, DCP is the most widely adopted.
-It assumes that in haze-free images, at least one color channel has near-zero intensity in most local patches, whereas haze increases this intensity, thereby enabling haze distribution estimation.

-However, these priors often struggle in complex real-world scenes due to mismatches between their assumptions and actual conditions.
-For instance, DCP tends to fail in sky regions, where naturally low intensity contradicts its assumptions, resulting in notable transmission estimation errors.
+\textbf{Prior-based dehazing methods.} Early approaches employ handcrafted priors to constrain the solution space, including haze-lines~\cite{Berman_2016_CVPR}, color ellipsoidal priors~\cite{8101508}, color-lines~\cite{2651362}, dark channel (DCP)~\cite{5567108}, and color attenuation~\cite{7128396}.
+Among these, DCP is the most widely used, assuming that in haze-free images, at least one color channel is nearly zero in most local regions, while haze increases intensity, enabling haze distribution estimation.
+However, these priors struggle in complex scenes due to discrepancies with real-world conditions.
+For instance, DCP fails in sky regions, where naturally low intensities lead to inaccurate transmission estimation.